Blog

 2. Candidates receive the link.
 Every candidate will have an opportunity to complete a FirstInterview via chat, automatically sent to them after completing their application in Lever.

 3. Candidates receive feedback.
-Every candidate will automatically receive a personalised personality profile and coaching tip after completing their first interview!
-No more candidate ghosting.
+Every candidate will automatically receive a personalized personality profile and coaching tip after completing their first interview!
+No more candidate ghosting with the lever candidate experience survey.

 4. See results as soon as candidates complete their interview.
 Each candidate’s scores, rank, personality assessment, role-based traits and communication skills are available as soon as they complete the interview inside Lever.